rehabstudio/animixer/README.md

 $ make deploy
 ```

-> NOEL this is the new content for you to look at

 ## Technology

-Mystery Animal is built on [Actions on Google](https://developers.google.com/actions/), the platform that allows you to make things for the Google Assistant and the Google Home.
+Safari Mixer is built on [Actions on Google](https://developers.google.com/actions/), the platform that allows you to make things for the Google Assistant and the Google Home.
 It uses [Dialogflow](https://dialogflow.com/) to handle understanding what the player says, [Firebase Cloud Functions](https://firebase.google.com/docs/functions/) for backend code, and [Firebase Database](https://firebase.google.com/docs/database/) to save data.
 The project is written in JavaScript, using Actions on Google’s [Node.js client library](https://developers.google.com/actions/nodejs-client-library-release-notes).

 This repo contains a pre-built Dialogflow Agent you can import into your own project.
 It contains all the Intents and Entities for Mystery Animal.
 This is all in the `dialogflow_agent` folder.